 Lecturers and teaching staff

-If you’re responsible for making purchasing decisions, the licence provides a comprehensive, well-established, and cost-efficient solution to copyright’s compliance risk and administrative overhead.
+If you’re responsible for making purchasing decisions, the licence provides a well-established response to copyright’s compliance risk and administrative overhead.
 The licence helps by covering a broad range of copyright material, simple comprehensive terms, with a predictable EFTS-based fee structure.

-If you’re a senior decision-maker, the licence provides an effective, low cost compliance solution that lets administrators focus on your organization’s strategic goals.
-The licence helps through its broad scope and predictable cost structure, mitigating the risk of non-compliance with otherwise complex legal obligations.
+If you’re a senior decision-maker, the licence provides an effective compliance tool that lets administrators focus on your university's strategic goals.
+The licence helps through its broad scope and predictable cost structure.

 What isn't included in the licence?

 Copyright applies to published material including books, journals, newspapers, magazines, art and music - even when the copyright symbol © is not displayed.
-Generally, if your copying falls outside of the guidelines, you need to gain advanced permission from the Rightsholder to copy and share their material.
+Our licence doesn't include material licensed by other collective management organisations and alternative licensing arrangements such as OA.

 Our various licences enable organisations that have licensed with us to copy and share much more than is available under the Copyright Act.
 But there are exclusions to what can be copied, find out more here >>